rootCircle/blog/docs/web-dev/create-react-app-optimize.md

 Data Utilized are tentative and are not actual indication of what `create-react-app` uses in long run.
 I have used my PC for benchmarking purpose and might not be representative of other systems.
 Timing are subject to Internet Bandwidth.(I had poor bandwidth)

 ## Result
 With this small set of hack, we can not only speed up our development, but also save on some expensive data.
 Note that, I will recommend going with `yarn create react-app <app-name>` for critical apps and apps of great use.
 But for learning purpose, these steps can be your go to destination.
+This hack is particularly more helpful in areas with limited bandwidth, or  if you are just frustrated with high loading time.

 ### Alternate Title
 Decrease create-react-app running time<br>